 Irish 1000 Guineas Trainer Statistics

 The leading trainer in the Irish 1000 Guineas over the last 20 renewals is A P O'Brien, who has won the race eight times, with those eight winners coming from Halfway To Heaven (2008), Misty For Me (2011), Marvellous (2014), Winter (2017), Hermosa (2019), Peaceful (2020), Empress Josephine (2021) and Lake Victoria (2025).
 Other trainers who have recorded multiple wins in the Irish 1000 Guineas are D K Weld (4 wins) and J S Bolger (2 wins).
-There is one trainer who has not had the best of times in the Irish 1000 Guineas, Kevin Prendergast has sent a total of 13 runners to the race without recording any wins.
+One trainer has not had the best of times in the Irish 1000 Guineas; Kevin Prendergast has sent a total of 13 runners to the race without recording a win.

 Here are some of the top Irish 1000 Guineas trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):